cyrraz/plothist/docs/usage/plot_fitting_results.rst

 With zfit
 ---------

 This should be called after you have fitted your model and you have a ``zfit.pdf.BasePDF`` object.
+The idea is the same as for ``RooFit``: evaluate the PDF at a large number of points and then interpolate it with a scipy function.
+This function can then be saved with pickle, or used directly in the following step.

 .. code-block:: python